Hamsterley future plans

 Timeline of project to date

 Time spent determining the studies and surveys required has helped us to further understand how to improve our delivery of service for people, nature and the economy.
 Our management of the nation’s forests has never been as relevant in responding to the current major political, societal and environmental issues of climate change, biodiversity decline and health and wellbeing, alongside recovery of the rural economy.

 Once we have collated the relevant data, it will allow us to further refine our current thoughts and ideas, with the aim of creating a Masterplan for Hamsterley Forest.
-Once we have enough detail, we plan to consult with the County Council in their formal pre-application process and further engage in public consultation, which is still some months away.

 The Forestry England Board agreed to approve to grant the option for a lease to Forest Holidays on 4 February 2021.
 The Forestry Minister has agreed to this granting of an option to lease.

 Forest Holidays have up to 3 years to carry out the relevant survey work to inform and work up detailed plans for consultation.
 Early surveys completed by Forest Holidays informed their opinion as to whether they would wish to take up any offer of an option to lease.

 When will I be consulted?